m-dayani/robo-platform-android/README.md

 ## Usage

-Unfortunately, at the moment, I can't share this app in Google Play.
+Unfortunately, at the moment, I can't share this app on Google Play.
 You have two options to install and use this project on your phone.

 ### Install the generated APK file